-- Renaissance Downtowns, LLC as Master Developer for Huntington Station, continues to finalize its development programs for a series of new buildings on the west side of New York Avenue.
+• Renaissance Downtowns, LLC as Master Developer for Huntington Station, continues to finalize its development programs for a series of new buildings on the west side of New York Avenue.
 These projects include a boutique hotel, office building, and artists' lofts.
-Because the aforementioned projects involve some state-owned land, Renaissance and The Town are in discussions with New York State DOT Region 10 to convey the land. - Discussions continue regarding the possibility of developing 49 artist lofts on the west side of New York Avenue in Huntington Station's downtown and transportation hub. - Town of Huntington Economic Development Corporation is continuing to interact and advise Renaissance Downtowns on the revitalization of Huntington Station and is seeking new areas, such as Melville and Halesite as hamlets ripe for economic opportunity. - In the wake of the coronavirus pandemic, The Town established a Small Business Recovery Task Force, comprised of members of the BIDS or chambers from each hamlet, business owners, and two members of the Economic Development Corporation.
-The Task Force acted as a liaison between businesses, the Town and assisted in providing information on economic relief.
-The task Force sponsored a "Masks on Main" event which bolstered food traffic throughout Huntington Village while encouraging residents and visitors to shop safely; secured the most photographed Holiday Tree on Long Island during the holiday season on Wall Street; and helped to implement a parklet program, increasing the dining capacity for local restaurants still facing occupancy restraints.
+Since the aforementioned projects involve some state-owned land, Renaissance and The Town are in discussions with New York State DOT Region 10 to convey the land.

+• Discussions continue regarding the possibility of developing 49 artist lofts on the west side of New York Avenue in Huntington Station's downtown and transportation hub.

+• Town of Huntington Economic Development Corporation is continuing to interact and advise Renaissance Downtowns on the revitalization of Huntington Station and is seeking new areas, such as Melville and Halesite as hamlets ripe for economic opportunity.